avapolzin/spike/FAQ.md

 4. **I'm working in Jupyter Lab/Notebook, and my environment variables are not loaded/not found.
 How do I access them from Jupyter?**

 There are several ways to make sure that your environment variables are accessible.
 The various options are discussed in this [StackOverflow thread](https://stackoverflow.com/questions/37890898/how-to-set-env-variable-in-jupyter-notebook).
+I recommend following the example laid out in the `spike` [example_notebooks README](https://github.com/avapolzin/spike/blob/master/example_notebooks/README.md), which amends your kernel.json to consistently read your environment variables directly from your startup file.

 ### TinyTim